fuglaro/UmbyAndGlow/README.md

 Coop side scrolling platformer for the Thumby device - Umby the earthworm and Glow the caveworm team up to save their cave, and the world!

+# Font by Auri
+Special thanks to Auri for the U&G 3x5 font designs, which is at the heart of the aesthetics of the whole game.

 ## TODO
 * Write remainder of script / story
 * Add 8 more levels, and more monsters!